imprakharshukla/gramflow.pro-origin/README.md

 We use the following tech stack:

-- NextJS (App.
+- NextJS 14(App.
 Directory) w Typescript
 - Turborepo (Monorepo)
 - PNPM Workspaces (Managing dependencies and packages within the monorepo)
 - Tailwind CSS